mr9868/ewm-light-client/README.md

 Update feature :
 1. Better notification report on telegram BOT
-2. Multi port for ipfs and light-client
+2. Support multi port for ipfs and light-client
 3. Backup and Migrate, so if there is an update you can upgrade without input anything again
 4. Auto ipfs setting with dht acceleration
 5. Auto restart the ipfs service if there is an error on it